Turkey rescues 330 Greece-bound Syrians amid record surge of refugees

 CESME, Turkey The Turkish coastguard on Tuesday rescued 330 Syrians adrift in the Aegean Sea after failing to reach Greece, as the number of migrants attempting the treacherous passage to Europe surges.

-Members of the group said they had been travelling on eight small boats.
+Members of the group said they had been traveling on eight small boats.
 They included dozens of children, at least five of them newborn, and women, some of whom were visibly pregnant.

 "We are told Europe will welcome us, but the door is closed in our face," said Abdul, 23, from Damascus.
 "We will try again every day to reach Greece."